meqif/docker-compose-mode/README.md

-# company-docker-compose
+# docker-compose-mode

-Company-mode backend for docker-compose files, providing completion of docker-compose keys.
+Major mode for editing docker-compose files, providing completion of docker-compose keys through `completion-at-point-functions`.

+The completions can be used with the completion system shipped with vanilla Emacs, and 3rd-party frontends like company-mode, autocomplete, and ido-at-point.

 ## Installation